Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Representation results

 \begin{itemize} \item a non-constant affine function $u:X \to \mathbb{R}$, unique up to positive affine transformation, \item a unique convex compact subset of $\Delta$, denoted $C$, such that, for all $f,g \in \mathcal{F}$, \end{itemize}

 \end{theorem}

-When $\succ$ admits a concordant representation, acts are evaluated according to the minimum and the maximum expected utility level attained on a common set of scenarios.
-On the other hand, when $\succ$ satisfies both Axiom \ref{axiompess} and \ref{axiomopt}, for any simple complementary acts $f$ and $g$, $f \succ \frac{1}{2}f+\frac{1}{2}g$ if and only if $\frac{1}{2}f+ \frac{1}{2}g\succ g$.
-In other words, for complementary acts, it is always as easy to determine whether their equal-weight-mixture is more desirable than one of them as it is to determine whether one of them is more desirable than the mixture.

-As a recall, according to a concordant hope-and-prepare preference relation, acts are evaluated according to the interval of all expected utility levels that they induce across all scenarios in a given set.
-More precisely, an act $f$ is preferred to an act $g$ if and only if \textit{any expected utility level that is attainable from $g$ but not from $f$ is below any expected utility level that is attainable from $f$, and there exists at least one level that is indeed attainable from $g$ but not from $f$.}
+When $\succsim$ admits a concordant representation, acts are evaluated on the basis of the interval of all expected utility levels that they induce across scenarios in a given set, according to the strong set order.
+An act $f$ is at least as desirable as $g$ if and only if there exists a level attainable from $f$ that is at least as high as every level attainable from $g$, and a level attainable from $g$ that is at most as high as every level attainable from $f$.